Actor Josh Hartnett is selling his 1887 Queen Anne Victorian in Minneapolis overlooking the Lake of the Isles.

-It was called Dreaming in the Dust: Restoring an Old House, and featured a cool old photo of the house on the cover that shows what it looked like 100 years (or so) ago:
+It was called Dreaming in the Dust: Restoring an Old House.
+It featured a cool old photo of the house on the cover that shows what it looked like 100 years (or so) ago.

 I was sad to learn that Katherine died of breast cancer shortly after the book about the house was published.
 Her family sold the house and moved on.

-Hartnett purchased it in 2002 and made additional updates, including the kitchen.
+Hartnett purchased it in 2002 and made additional updates.

 The house has 3 stories with 4 bedrooms, 3.5 baths, and 5,000 square feet.
 He’s asking $2.395 million, which is pretty much what he paid for it in ’02.